Argentina expected to lower voting age; Fernandez supports move

 By Helen Popper

-BUENOS AIRES Argentina's Senate is expected to pass a bill on Wednesday to lower the voting age to 16 from 18 in time for a crucial mid-term election that may determine whether President Cristina Fernandez can seek a third term.
+BUENOS AIRES, Oct 17 Argentina's Senate is expected to pass a bill on Wednesday to lower the voting age to 16 from 18 in time for a crucial mid-term election that may determine whether President Cristina Fernandez can seek a third term.

-Many young Argentines identify with the president's defiant style and credit her unorthodox policies for a long economic boom that coincided with them joining the labour market following an acute 2001-2002 financial crisis.
+Many young Argentines identify with the president's defiant style and credit her unorthodox policies for a long economic boom that coincided with them joining the labor market following an acute 2001-2002 financial crisis.

 But critics of the government say the reform appears to be a thinly veiled vote-winning tactic aimed at bolstering waning support before the legislative election scheduled for October 2013.